bailey-f/NetworkAdapter-Configuration/README.md

 # NetworkAdapter-Configuration

 Written in Python.
-Designed and created entirely by Bailey Findlay.
+Created entirely by Bailey Findlay.